FAQ: The Covenant on Civil & Political Rights (ICCPR)

 How have the ACLU and other NGOs been involved in the review process?

-The ACLU is co-leading the coordination of the US Human Rights Network's ICCPR Task Force.
+The ACLU was a co-leader in the coordination of the US Human Rights Network's ICCPR Task Force.
 This coalition works to expand knowledge of the ICCPR review process among U.S. civil society, including providing information on how to participate in the U.N. treaty review process and how to utilize recommendations received to improve human rights throughout the United States.
 Since the submission of the U.S. government's most recent report on December 30, 2011, the ACLU, along with several civil rights partners, helped to organize a consultation between the government and civil society organizations, an advocacy seminar, and a CLE.
-The ACLU will continue to promote ICCPR engagement efforts as the review approaches.

 How can I join organizing efforts around the ICCPR?